OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/Readme.md

 To upgrade an existing installation first stop SteamVR and delete the old application folder (or override it).
 Then start SteamVR and run AdvancedSettings.exe once.

 ## Bindings

+For information on how to properly set-up bindings see: [SteamVR Input Guide](#steamvr-input-guide)

 The following actions currently exist:
 ### Music